BikeBC Funding Eligibility

 Eligible proposals need to demonstrate that the project:

-- Is part of an adopted bicycle network plan
+- Is part of an adopted cycling network plan

-- Is ready for construction and can be completed within one year of funding approval (shelf-ready)
+- Is ready for construction and can be completed within one year of funding approval (shovel-ready)

 - Provides a safe cycling environment